 Another member stated that at the CSOG, members looked at front door and statistical issues.
 They believed this would be useful for the scrutiny panel to look at going forward.
-They also asked what lessons officers had learnt since the Ofsted inspection and what did they know now that they didn't know beforehand.
+They also asked, since the Ofsted inspection, what lessons had officers learnt and what did they know now that they didn't know beforehand.
 Ms Shearwood stated that they now know themselves better.
-The way they now audit allows them to identify and recognise where practices need to be improved.
+The way they now audit allows them to identify and recognise where we wish practices to be improved.
 They now knew what good looked like.
 Ms Lawson added that the inspection had brought people together.
 They now had a sharper focus on governance and the CSOG and improvement board would oversee everything that was taking place.
-The elected member stated that the response was reassuring, but they believed Officers should have known what good looked like already, as Children's Services was not a new service.
+The elected member stated that the response was reassuring, but they believed Officers should have known what good looked like already, as Children Services was not a new service.

-A panel member wondered what financial considerations had been recommended by the commissioner.
+A panel member wondered what financial implications had been recommended by the commissioner.
 They wondered if Officers had an idea of what extra financial support the Council would need for the service to support the improvement plan.
-Ms Shearwood confirmed that there was a possibility that other resources may be available, but until they had received the commissioner's report it was difficult to be specific to what resources may be needed.
-Ms Lawson added that it was to be a 2-3 year improvement plan so they would make sure that requirements were in line with the council's financial strategy.
+Ms Shearwood confirmed that there was a possibility that other resources may be available, but until they had received the commissioners report it was difficult to be specific to what resources may be needed.
+Ms Lawson added that it was to be a 2-3 year improvement plan so they would link with the financial strategy to be sure that requirements were in line with the financial strategy.

 One member had been told that there had been an increase in children requiring special attention after Covid.
 They wondered whether services were in place to tend to this.
-Ms Lawson stated that all authorities were applying additional resources to focus on children's mental health and resilience, as well as the rise in the need for food banks due to poverty, including fuel poverty.
-She explained that this was something public health could lead on, but understanding the impact was something that all partner agencies would need to work together on.
+Ms Lawson stated that all authorities were applying additional resources to focus on children's mental health and resilience, as well as the rise for the need of food banks due to poverty including fuel poverty .
+She explained that this was something public health could lead on, but understanding the impact was something they all partner agencies would need to work together on